Cyrus Kingsbury

-Cyrus Kingsbury (November 22, 1786 – June 27, 1870) was a Christian missionary active among the American Indians in the nineteenth century.
+Cyrus Kingsbury (November 22, 1786 – June 27, 1870) was a Christian missionary active among Native Americans in the nineteenth century.
 He first worked with the Cherokee and founded Brainerd Mission near Chickamauga, Tennessee, later he served the Choctaw of Mississippi.
 He was known as "the Father of the Missions" in Indian Territory.

 Early life

 Kingsbury was born in Alstead, New Hampshire on November 22, 1786.
 He was raised in Worcester, Massachusetts by an aunt and uncle.
 In 1812, he graduated from Brown University with a bachelor's degree.
 (Note: Cyrus was listed as "Teacher of Penmanship" at Phillips Academy in 1814.
 He was identified as the son of Col. Cyrus Kingsbury and Annis Tayster.)
 He then studied at Andover Theological Seminary, where he also graduated in 1815.
 Choosing to become a missionary to American Indians, he was hired as the first missionary by the American Board of Commissioners for Foreign Missions (ABCFM).
 (Note: The ABCFM included both Congregational and Presbyterian missions and missionaries.
 Theologically, the two denominations have been very close (descended from Calvinistic doctrines).
 Hence, some sources identify Kingsbury as a Congregational minister while others call him a Presbyterian minister.
 Likewise, missions, schools and churches sponsored by the ABCFM may be indicated as founded by either denomination.)